-- For passing argument values from the host to the kernel, the
+- For passing argument values from the software application to

-s_axilitemapped registers to ensure non-blocking communication and consistent passing of inputs by the host code and passing of outputs by the kernel.
+s_axilitemapped registers to ensure non-blocking communication and consistent passing of inputs by the software application and passing of outputs by the design.

-- Whenever the host code writes to an input argument, it changes
+- Whenever the software application writes to an input argument,

-the host-side copy.
-The kernel running in hardware does not see that change.
+it changes the software-side copy.
+The HLS design running in hardware does not

-After the host code requests a mailbox write, the next time the kernel
+see that change.
+After the software application requests a mailbox write, the

-automatically restarts the copy of the registers that are seen by the kernel is
+next time the design automatically restarts the copy of the registers that are

-requests a mailbox write, and the kernel restarts.
+write, and the design restarts.
 Tip: If some arguments are arrays mapped to

 s_axiliteregister files, then the entire array must be written between successive mailbox writes because it is implemented as a ping-pong buffer.

-- The same process occurs on the output side when the kernel
+- The same process occurs on the output side when the HLS design

-writes to the kernel side register and requests a mailbox read.
+writes to the design-side register and requests a mailbox read.
 The next time

-the kernel is done, the values of the
+the design is done, the values of the

-s_axilitemapped output arguments are updated, and the host code can read them as needed.
+s_axilitemapped output arguments are updated, and the software application can read them as needed.

-Hence the host application has the following criteria:
+Hence the software application has the following criteria:

-- Not in charge of providing input data at every execution of the kernel and collecting output data at its finish, as it would be in the case of software controlled kernels.
+- Not in charge of providing input data at every execution of the HLS design and collecting output data at its finish, as it would be in the case of control-driven designs.

-- Involved in occasionally setting and updating some kernel input parameters (for example, routing tables, etc.) and checking the status of the kernel computation.
-This semi-synchronization operation is typically done without a fixed communication rate between the host and kernel.
+- Involved in occasionally setting and updating some design input parameters (for example, routing tables, etc.) and checking the status of the design execution.
+This semi-synchronization operation is typically done without a fixed communication rate between the software application and the HLS design.

-- When the host application has a new set of parameters to send to the hardware kernel, it does so without caring where the hardware kernel is in its computation.
-When the host application needs to check the status of the hardware kernel, it does so without caring where exactly the hardware is in its computation.
+- When the software application has a new set of parameters to send to the HLS design, it does so without caring where the design is in its execution.
+When the software application needs to check the status of the HLS design, it does so without caring where design is in its execution.
 It is satisfied only that the parameter update and status check is performed consistently for the hardware.